Cookbook author and activist hopes #cookforukraine will bring attention to the pain of war

 And finally: When garnishing your borshch with dill, a liberal — read: generous — shower of the herb is encouraged.
 There’s no such thing as too much of it.

 In the dead of winter, when temperatures in my then-native Leningrad were consistently below freezing and icy winds and piles of snow were our constant outside companions, a bowl of piping hot borshch was always the thing to bring me back from my semi-frozen state.
 I’d come home from school in the afternoon (before setting off for hours of classes at music school) and my grandmother would serve me a bowl of the steaming hot soup, with a thick slice of rye bread on the side.
-The bright red color was soon muted by a generous dollop of Smetana, which would melt in the hot soup, sending its white streaks all around, like a possessed octopus.
+The bright red color was soon muted by a generous dollop of smetana, which would melt in the hot soup, sending its white streaks all around, like a possessed octopus.

 While a borshch could most certainly be a part of a multicourse meal, it should be hearty enough to be a meal in and of itself.
 A proper borshch must be thick enough for a spoon to stand up in it, a saying goes.